sungchun12/iot-python-webapp/README.md

 **Questions Explored**:

 - How do I make future Sung's life easier with this repo?
-Using this for code snippets and conversation starters
+  - _Using this for code snippets and conversation starters_
 - Is terraform as easy as to pick up as random internet dwellers say?
-Yes
+  - _Yes_
 - Can I build a frontend application in Python?
-Yes, easier than expected
+  - _Yes, easier than expected_
 - What's it like working with Bigtable and are read/writes as fast as advertised?
-It's cumbersome in general setting up and reading/writing to a NoSQL database, but it is pretty fast.
-Reads/writes usually less than 500ms
+  - _It's cumbersome in general setting up and reading/writing to a NoSQL database, but it is pretty fast.
+Reads/writes usually less than 500ms per query_
 - Is cicd worth the setup effort?
-Yes if you do it gitops style.
+  - _Yes if you do it gitops style.
 I did not do so.
-However, it serves as a good, automated paper trail for what's deployed/destroyed in your environments
+However, it serves as a good, automated paper trail for what's deployed/destroyed in your environments_
 - What's it like working with KMS encryption/decryption?
-Functionality is easier than expected.
-Curating IAM rules is hard
+  - _Functionality is easier than expected.
+Curating IAM rules is hard_
 - How do I make your life easier exploring the above with this repo?
-You tell me :wink:
+  - _You tell me_ :wink:

 _What you'll be making!_